Meloxicam Patient Tips

 - Stomach-related side effects including indigestion, heartburn, and bleeding.
 People of an older age, taking other medicines that affect the stomach, or who drink more than 3 glasses of alcohol per day may be more at risk.
 Meloxicam is considered to have a low potential for stomach-related side effects compared with other NSAIDs.

-- May not be suitable for some people including those with kidney disease, a history of stomach ulcers or other gastrointestinal disorders, with pre-existing cardiovascular disease, or following coronary artery bypass graft surgery.
+- May not be suitable for some people including those with kidney disease, a history of stomach ulcers or other gastrointestinal disorders, with pre-existing cardiovascular disease, a history of recurrent heart attacks, or following coronary artery bypass graft surgery.

 - May interact with some other medicines such as warfarin, SSRIs, ACE inhibitors, and diuretics.